hashicorp/packer-plugin-docker/.web-docs/components/post-processor/docker-save/README.md

----
-description: >
-  The Packer Docker Save post-processor takes an artifact from the docker builder

-  that was committed and saves it to a file.
-This is similar to exporting the

-  Docker image directly from the builder, except that it preserves the hierarchy

-  of images and metadata.
-page_title: Docker Save - Post-Processors
-nav_title: Docker Save
----

-# Docker Save Post-Processor

 Type: `docker-save`

-The Packer Docker Save post-processor takes an artifact from the [docker builder](/packer/plugins/builders/docker) that was committed and saves it to a file.
+The Packer Docker Save post-processor takes an artifact from the [docker builder](/packer/integrations/hashicorp/docker) that was committed and saves it to a file.
 This is similar to exporting the Docker image directly from the builder, except that it preserves the hierarchy of images and metadata.